 Cake Flour: You need cake flour for this recipe.
 German all-purpose flour equals American cake flour.
 Using American all-purpose flour in this recipe would result in a dry cake.

-German Apple Cake (Versunkener Apfelkuchen) is a traditional German cake that is so easy to make even if you aren’t totally kitchen confident!
-With a simple batter that rises up and bakes around the apples this easy coffee cake is the perfect everyday dessert that tastes best with a dollop of cream on top.
+German Apple Cake (Versunkener Apfelkuchen) is a traditional German dessert that is so easy to make even if you aren’t totally kitchen confident!
+This easy coffee cake is the perfect fall dessert that tastes best with a dollop of whipped cream on top.
+CHECK OUT THE RECIPE VIDEO BELOW!

 - 4 small apples